How To Set Up The Perfect Leopard Gecko Lighting

 The problem with those reptile basking lights of the most common manufacturers in the reptile scene is that most of them burn out really quickly.
 I tested a lot of those bulbs and it was really frustrating to sometimes buy new basking bulbs every two weeks.

-I recommend the bulb you can see on the right.
+I recommend this bulb.
 It is cheap and it definitely does the job.
 It provides a good light and it provides the right temperature for the basking spot and the rest of the tank.

-In fact, the setup you can see on the right is all you really need for the right lighting for your gecko.
+In fact, this setup containing the mentioned bulb, this lighting fixture and this thermometer is all you really need for the right lighting for your gecko.
 I bet you did not think that lighting can be so inexpensive, right?
 However there is definitely more you should know about lighting for your habitat.
 Which leads us to the next point: Temperature!

 The Right Leopard Gecko Temperature